Discovering optimal fermion-qubit mappings through algorithmic enumeration: Optimal fermion--qubit mappings of Jordan--Wigner type

 Consider fermionic Hamiltonians of the general form

 where $E$ is the edge set of the graph $G_\text{F}(V,E)$ with $V=\{\alpha_0, \dots, \alpha_{n-1}\}$ and $(\alpha, \beta) \in E \subseteq V \times V$ if and only if $c_{\alpha \beta} \neq 0$.

 For convenience of notation, assume that $c_{\alpha \beta} = 1$ for all $(\alpha, \beta) \in E$, so that only hopping terms of the form in Equation \ref{eqn:simplehopping} are of concern.
 If our task were to find the optimal fermion--qubit mapping as in Definition \ref{defn:opttype}, this assumption would reduce the variety of problem Hamiltonians described by Equation \ref{eqn:problemhamtemp}.
 However, focused as we are on finding optimal Jordan--Wigner transformation as defined in Examples \ref{exm:apv}--\ref{exm:mdepth}, the assumption $c_{\alpha \beta} = 1$ comes with no loss of generality in the form of the problem Hamiltonians.
 This is because the weights of the Pauli strings of $H_\text{qubit} = \overline{\text{JW}}_f(H_\text{fermion})$ in Equation \ref{eqn:pairs} with coefficients $\Re(c_{\alpha \beta})$ and $\Im(c_{\alpha \beta})$ are equal.
-Useful properties such as $APV$, $MPV$ and $MD$ of $H_\text{qubit}$ are unchanged by setting all nonzero $c_{\alpha \beta}$ to 1.
+Properties that are only concerned with the length of Hamiltonian terms such as $\text{APV}$, $\text{MPV}$ and $\text{MD}$ are unchanged by setting all nonzero $c_{\alpha \beta}$ to 1.
 For the remainder of this paper, we can thus assume problem Hamiltonians take the form:

 This assumption would not hold if instead the task were to find, for example, the optimal enumeration scheme for Bravyi--Kitaev type mappings $\overline{\text{BK}}_f$.
 This is because the Bravyi--Kitaev transformation does not transform the hopping terms of $H_{\text{fermion}}$ in Equation \ref{eqn:problemhamtemp} into a sum of Pauli strings of equal length \cite{seeley2012bravyi,nextsteps}.